The 2021 E-publication is now available!

-Postgraduate research students (PhD) at the University of Plymouth are curating and hosting an online symposium under the broad theme of multiple ecologies, diverse ontologies and ethico-onto-epistemological exchanges.
-The symposium will explore ways artistic research/practice-research imagines paths towards alternative visions for more just, sustainable presents and futures for our collective environments.
-It aims to reflect practices which are inclusive of different frames of reference and diversity in working, doing and thinking.
+Postgraduate research students (PhD) at the University of Plymouth curated and hosted an online symposium under the broad theme of multiple ecologies, diverse ontologies and ethico-onto-epistemological exchanges.
+The symposium explored ways artistic research/practice-research imagines paths towards alternative visions for more just, sustainable presents and futures for our collective environments.
+It aimed to reflect practices which are inclusive of different frames of reference and diversity in working, doing and thinking.

-We are focusing on presentations which address a consciousness of ecologies as complex and entangled systems of exchange, and of ethics, being and knowledge as co-created and inseparable after Karen Barad’s concept of ethico-onto-epistem-ology (Barad, 2007).
+We focused on presentations which addressed a consciousness of ecologies as complex and entangled systems of exchange, and of ethics, being and knowledge as co-created and inseparable after Karen Barad’s concept of ethico-onto-epistem-ology (Barad, 2007).

 How can futures be more just, more sustainable, or, ideally, both?
 What can practice-research tell us about the paths to these futures?

-Some themes that will be addressed through the 3 featured conversations and 3 panels are:
+Some themes that will were addressed through the 3 featured conversations and 3 panels were:

 - Multispecies Speculative Futures